Pierre-Gilles/lagom/_posts/2017-04-30-building-rest-api-using-node-js.md

 I'm going to pick the third option.
 All the heavy work is going to be done by our cloud provider, not our back-end.
 In our case, it's going to be an Amazon S3 bucket.

-> But, does it means the client uploads what he wants on our S3 bucket ??
+> But, does it means the client uploads what he wants in our S3 bucket ??

 No, of course no. Before uploading, the client just need to ask our back-end for a pre-signed URL.
 It's an URL that allows the client to upload only in a specific place in our S3 bucket, during a limited time.